cryptographicfool/cs50/README.md

 I was introduced to arrays, strings and functions in C.

 ### caesar.c
+A program that converts plaintext input to ciphertext using a key provided by the user.
+This program is based on Caesar Cipher and takes numerical key.

+### vigenere.c
-A program that converts plaintext to ciphertext using a key provided by the user.
+A program that converts plaintext input to ciphertext using a key provided by the user.
+This program is based on Vigenere Cipher and takes a set of alphabets as the key.